Bring a bright and smoky bite to your Autumn green salads by hitting the grill.

 You can prepare this recipe well in advance and assemble it at the last minute.

-3 cups chopped romaine, or you choice of lettuces
+- 3 cups chopped romaine, or your choice of lettuces

 About the apples.
 Use a juicy, firm, crunchy red apple like Braeburn, Fuji, or Gala.
 Macintosh apples are too mushy for this recipe.